tt1234321/GoogleDataAnalyticsCapstone/README.md

 # GoogleDataAnalyticsCapstone
 Coursera Google Data Analytics Certifficate

-### This repository will contain my work for the Coursera course and capstone project of Coursera Google Data Analytics Certifficate.
+##### This repository will contain my work for the Coursera course and capstone project of Coursera Google Data Analytics Certifficate.
 Several RMD files with R code in RStudiowere uploaded, and for better readibility knits of RStudio in pdf were also duplicated.<br>
+As in the course description, analytics-based scenario was chosen for this case study.
+The following  approach to act on the data from the scenario has been applied:ask questions, prepare, process, analyze, visualize and act .
+For capstone and case study please refer to [coursera course description](https://www.coursera.org/learn/google-data-analytics-capstone?specialization=google-data-analytics) and also [case study scenario](Capstone_Scenario_CaseStudy.pdf).

-### Links to the code in R (export from RStudio to pdf file):
+##### Links to the code in R (export from RStudio to pdf file):

 [Rstudio - Part 1.
 Data collection and creation of dataframe](GoogleCapstoneTT_Part1_CreateRawDataframe.pdf)